FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 This information is not required, but if provided it increases the usefulness of a process.

 ## **Location** (_Optional_)
-Flow level location is an optional field but is useful to include if flow level exchange locations are known (i.e., where a flow was produced/originated from) and if they differ from the process location.
+Flow level locations can be provided if the location for a specific flow level exchange **differs** from the [process location](#geography-mandatory).

 :::{important}
 To better support regionalized impact assessment, USLCI and FLCAC repositories will no longer allow locations on flow objects, but instead will utilize locations on {term}`exchanges <exchange>` and/or {term}`processes <process>`